SAFD NATIONAL STAGE COMBAT WORKSHOPS - TEACHER CERTIFICATION WORKSHOP (TCW)

-The online application is scheduled to open between February 1 – March 29, 2019
+The online application will be open between February 1 – April 14, 2021

-The closing date for all online applications will be March 29, 2019.
+The closing date for all online applications has been extended to April 14, 2021.

 Once the online application is open for submissions, each applicant will have access to their application files so they are free to add, adjust, and amend their application before they submit.

 If you intend to apply for the 2021 TCW, it is important you prepare all application materials prior to the opening date of the online application.
 Once the online application is open for submissions, you will be able to upload all documents, letters, forms, etc.

 Please double check that all your information is complete and that all files and appropriate materials are uploaded.
 Each applicant is responsible for the content of their own application.